apache/incubator-streampark-website/blog/0-streampark-flink-on-k8s.md

 ![](/blog/relx/homework_submit.png)

-  The entire process only requires the above three steps to complete the development and deployment of a Flink on Kubernetes job on Apache StreamPark.
-Apache StreamPark's support for Flink on Kubernetes goes far beyond simply submitting a task.
+  The entire process only requires the above three steps to complete the development and deployment of a Flink on Kubernetes job on Apache StreamPark™.
+Apache StreamPark™'s support for Flink on Kubernetes goes far beyond simply submitting a task.

 ### **Job management**

-**After the job is submitted, Apache StreamPark can obtain the latest checkpoint address of the task, the running status of the task, and the real-time resource consumption information of the cluster in real time.
+**After the job is submitted, Apache StreamPark™ can obtain the latest checkpoint address of the task, the running status of the task, and the real-time resource consumption information of the cluster in real time.
 It can very conveniently start and stop the running task with one click, and supports recording the savepoint location when stopping the job. , as well as functions such as restoring the state from savepoint when restarting, thus ensuring the data consistency of the production environment and truly possessing the one-stop development, deployment, operation and maintenance monitoring capabilities of Flink on Kubernetes.**

-Next, let’s take a look at how Apache StreamPark supports this capability:
+Next, let’s take a look at how Apache StreamPark™ supports this capability:

 - **Record checkpoint in real time**

   After the job is submitted, sometimes it is necessary to change the job logic but to ensure data consistency, then the platform needs to have the ability to record the location of each checkpoint in real time, as well as the ability to record the last savepoint location when stopped.
-Apache StreamPark is on Flink on Kubernetes This function is implemented very well.
+Apache StreamPark™ is on Flink on Kubernetes This function is implemented very well.
 By default, checkpoint information will be obtained and recorded in the corresponding table every 5 seconds, and according to the policy of retaining the number of checkpoints in Flink, only state.checkpoints.num-retained will be retained, and the excess will be deleted.
 There is an option to check the savepoint when the task is stopped.
 If the savepoint option is checked, the savepoint operation will be performed when the task is stopped, and the specific location of the savepoint will also be recorded in the table.

   The root path of the default savepoint only needs to be configured in the Flink Home flink-conf.yaml file to automatically identify it.
 In addition to the default address, the root path of the savepoint can also be customized and specified when stopping.